Information for employers and students on what the new apprenticeship changes mean for you…

 The second briefing covers the update to the Code of Practice on Transport Infrastructure Assets, which will now be known as the Code of Practice on the Highways Network Asset (the Highways Code), the definition of the Highways Network Asset, reporting requirements for 2015/16 and the Central Assurance Process.

 The third briefing covers the publication of the new Code of Practice on the Highways Network Asset (the Highways Code), what the chief financial officer will need to consider in relation to the measurement requirements for the Highways Network Asset, commentaries on project implementation, and other guidance issued by CIPFA.

-CIPFA/LASAAC has issued the following important update:
+CIPFA/LASAAC has issued the following important statement on 10 March 2017:

 There are a number of supporting materials produced by the Highways Asset Management Finance Information Group (HAMFIG).